-The Center for Native American Youth recently announced and celebrated the 2013 class of Champions for Change!
-Visit the Champion's individual pages to learn more about their important work and read the article from Indian Country Today Media Network to hear about their experience while visiting Washington, DC in March.
+Watch the 2013 CFC video below and visit the Champion's individual pages to learn more bout their important work and participation in the CFC program.
+You can also read the article from Indian Country Today Media Network to hear about their experience while visiting Washington, DC in March 2013.